-- Unaccompanied minors in the care of TUSLA - Applicants who applied as unaccompanied minors, but who have now aged out - Applicants over 70 years of age, who are not part of a family group. - 9.2 The likelihood that applications are well-founded.
+- Unaccompanied minors in the care of Tusla - Applicants who applied as unaccompanied minors, but who have now aged out - Applicants over 70 years of age, who are not part of a family group.

+9.2 The likelihood that applications are well-founded.

-Applicants who notify the IPO after the commencement date that a Medico-Legal report, indicating likely well-foundedness, has been submitted will be prioritised.
+Applicants who notify the IPO that a Medico-Legal report, indicating likely well-foundedness, has been submitted will be prioritised.
+Other applications may be prioritised on the basis of likely well-foundedness at the discretion of the IPO on a case by case basis.